GCDigitalFellows/ArduinoTutorial/ArduinoTutorial.md

 ![Circuit Diagram](https://github.com/mckinniburgh/gc-phys-comp/blob/master/Images/BasicLED_bb.png)

 *This circuit was made using [Fritzing](http://fritzing.org/home/)*

+#### A note on reading the circuit diagram

+You'll notice that the LED light is depicted sideways, like the piezo buzzer in the first diagram.
+In the drawing, one side of the LED has a bend in it--this corresponds with the shorter leg of your LED, or the *cathode* side.

+### Wiring the Circuit

 You'll take a wire from your *ground*, or the 5V slot on the Arduino board, to the (-) power rail of the breadboard.